ianstormtaylor/slate/docs/reference/slate/selection.md

 ### `anchorKey`
 `String`

-The key of the text node at the selection's anchor point.
+The key of the text node at the range's anchor point.

 ### `anchorOffset`
 `Number`

-The number of characters from the start of the text node at the selection's anchor point.
+The number of characters from the start of the text node at the range's anchor point.

 ### `focusKey`
 `String`

-The key of the text node at the selection's focus point.
+The key of the text node at the range's focus point.

 ### `focusOffset`
 `Number`

-The number of characters from the start of the text node at the selection's focus point.
+The number of characters from the start of the text node at the range's focus point.

 ### `isBackward`
 `Boolean`

-Whether the selection is backward.
-A selection is considered "backward" when its focus point references a location earlier in the document than its anchor point.
+Whether the range is backward.
+A range is considered "backward" when its focus point references a location earlier in the document than its anchor point.

 ### `isFocused`
 `Boolean`

-Whether the selection currently has focus.
+Whether the range currently has focus.

 ## Computed Properties

-These properties aren't supplied when creating a selection, but are instead computed based on the real properties.
+These properties aren't supplied when creating a range, but are instead computed based on the real properties.

 ### `isBlurred`
 `Boolean`